alexruco/kate/README.md

 Welcome to **kate**!
 This project is designed to provide a seamless interface to interact with various AI models, including OpenAI and LLaMA 3 via Ollama.
 It centralizes API keys, configurations, and offers a simple function to send prompts to your chosen model and return the response, all in one place.

+Named in honor of Kate Crawford, a researcher, writer, composer, producer and academic, who studies the social and political implications of artificial intelligence https://en.wikipedia.org/wiki/Kate_Crawford

 ## Features ✨

 - **Multi-Model Support**: Easily switch between different AI models like OpenAI and LLaMA 3 by specifying the model name in your prompts. 🎉